Vitamin C Deficiency: Symptoms, Causes, Treatment & Prevention (2026 Guide)

 Complications of Severe Vitamin C Deficiency (Scurvy)

-If vitamin C deficiency is not treated in time, it can lead to serious health complications.
-The most advanced stage of this condition is called Scurvy.
-Although rare in modern times, it can still occur, especially in individuals with extremely poor diets or underlying health conditions.
+If vitamin C deficiency is not treated early, it can progress into a serious condition called Scurvy.
+Although rare today, it can still occur in people with very poor diets, chronic illnesses, or long-term nutritional neglect.

 Vitamin C is essential for collagen production, which helps maintain the strength of skin, blood vessels, bones, and connective tissues.
-When levels become very low, the body starts to break down, leading to multiple physical problems that can affect daily life and overall health.
+When levels drop significantly, the body’s structure and repair system weaken, leading to multiple health problems.

 🔍 Major Complications

-• Internal bleeding: Fragile blood vessels can lead to bleeding under the skin or inside the body
+Fragile blood vessels may lead to bleeding under the skin or inside the body, which can be serious if untreated.

 ⚠️ Serious Health Risks

-• Progressive condition: Symptoms worsen over time if not treated
+• Progressive condition: Symptoms worsen over time without treatment

-• Affects quality of life: Pain, fatigue, and weakness limit daily activities
+• Reduced quality of life: Pain, fatigue, and weakness affect daily routine

-• Potentially life-threatening: Severe cases can become dangerous without treatment
+• Potentially life-threatening: Severe untreated cases can become dangerous

-• Requires medical care: Proper diagnosis and treatment are essential
+• Medical attention required: Proper diagnosis and treatment are essential

 vitamin c deficiency diagnosis blood test symptoms medical check